Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 * :ref:`gen_specs<datastruct-gen-specs>`: Dictionary with user-defined and
   operational parameters for the ``gen_f``.
-The user places function-specific parameters like boundaries and batch-sizes within the nested ``user`` dictionary, while parameters that libEnsemble depends on to operate the ``gen_f`` are placed outside ``user``.
+The user places function-specific parameters such as boundaries and batch sizes within the nested ``user`` dictionary, while parameters that libEnsemble depends on to operate the ``gen_f`` are placed outside ``user``.